-- 1. Narrative description of the proposal to include its purpose, hours of operation, parking needs, lighting, employment figures, land use compatibility, aesthetics, school population projection, noise and traffic impacts; - 2.
+- 1. Narrative description of the proposal to include its purpose, hours of operation, parking needs, lighting, employment figures, land use compatibility, aesthetics, impact on school population projection, noise and traffic; - 2.
 Site plan showing: - a.
-Existing natural features including water courses and water bodies, wetlands, soil types, trees and other vegetation, topographical features, any other features which should be considered in the site design process, - b.
-Surveyed property lines showing their deflection angles, distances, radius, lengths of arcs, control angles, along property lines and monument locations and names of all abutters, - c.
+Existing natural features including water courses and water bodies, wetlands, soil types, trees and other vegetation, topographical features, any other features which should be considered in the site design process; - b.
+Surveyed property lines showing their deflection angles, distances, radius, lengths of arcs, control angles, along property lines and monument locations and names of all abutters; - c.
 Existing and proposed contours and finished grade elevations, all contours shall be a minimum of 2-foot intervals; - d.
 The location, elevation and layout of catch basins and other surface drainage features; - e.
-The location, width, curbing and type of access ways and egress ways (driveways), plus streets within and around site; - f.
-The lines, names, widths and class of all existing, proposed and adjoining streets, lanes, ways, or easements intended to be dedicated for public use; - g.
-Location of existing and proposed utilities (water, sewer, electric, gas, telephone, cable, etc.) wells, septic systems and leach fields; - h.
-The size and proposed location of water supply and sewage facilities and provision for future expansion of sewage and water facilities, and all distances from existing water and sewage facilities on the site and on abutting properties to a distance of 200 feet; - i.
-The size and location of all public service connections, gas, power, telephone, fire alarms, overhead and underground; - 3.
+The location, width, curbing and type of access ways and egress ways (driveways), plus streets and sidewalks within and around site; - f.
+The lines, names, widths and class of all existing, proposed and adjoining streets, lanes, ways, rights of way or easements intended to be dedicated for public use; - g.
+Location of existing and proposed utilities (water, sewer, electric, gas, telephone, cable, etc.) wells, septic systems and leach fields;

+- h.
+The size and proposed location of water supply and sewage facilities and provision for future expansion of sewage and water facilities and all distances from existing and proposed water and sewage facilities on the site and on abutting properties to a distance of 200 feet; - i.
+The size and location of all public service connections, gas, power, telephone, fire alarms, overhead and underground; shall we distinguish between utilities electric public/private? - 3.
 The site plan shall include the seal and signature of the engineer(s) and the signature of the owners of record; - 4.
-A plan of all buildings with their type, size and location (setbacks) and first floor finished elevation; including an elevation view or photograph of all buildings indicating their height, bulk and surface treatment; - 5.
-A landscaping plan showing the type, extent and location of existing and proposed landscaping and open space areas indicating what existing landscaping and open space areas will be retained; - 6.
-A description of the parking needs including the location of off-street parking and loading spaces with a layout of the parking indicated; - 7.
+A plan of all existing and proposed buildings with their type, size and location (setbacks) and first floor finished elevation, including an elevation view or photograph of all buildings indicating their height, bulk and surface treatment; - 5.
+A landscaping plan showing the type, extent and location of existing and proposed landscaping and open space areas indicating which existing landscaping and open space areas will be retained; - 6.
+A description of the parking plan should be shown on the site plan including the location of off-street parking and loading spaces with a layout of the parking indicated; (question should this be under 2.or offsite parking?) - 7.
 A description of the location, size and design of proposed signs and other advertising or instructional devices; - 8.
-A description of the type and location of solid waste disposal facilities; - 9.
-A description of provisions for snow removal and disposal;

-- 10. An erosion and sediment control plan; - 11.
+A description of the type and location of all outdoor waste disposal facilities; - 9.
+A description of provisions for snow removal and disposal; - 10.
+An erosion, storm water and sediment control plan; - 11.
 A noise study; - 12.
 A traffic study; - 13.
 A lighting study showing the location and type of lighting for all outdoor facilities, including direction and area of illumination; - 14.
 Copies of all applicable state and federal applications or permits; - 15.
 Any other exhibits or data that the planning board may require in order to adequately evaluate the proposed development for site review; - 16.
 If a subdivision, all subdivision regulations shall apply.